Gen Z Sleep Crisis: Why Young People Aren't Sleeping & How to Fix It

 FOMO, Anxiety, and Insomnia: Understanding the Mental Health Impact on Sleep

 The growing mental health crisis among Gen Z has contributed significantly to sleep disturbances.
-Anxiety, depression, and stress make it harder to relax, fall asleep, and stay asleep throughout the night.
-Gen Z faces unique pressures: the fear of missing out (FOMO) fueled by social media, financial concerns, and the uncertainty of the future can all lead to heightened stress and poor sleep hygiene.
+Anxiety, depression, and stress make it harder to relax, fall asleep, and stay asleep.
+Gen Z faces unique pressures: FOMO fuelled by social media, financial concerns, and uncertainty about the future can all lead to heightened stress and poor sleep.

 CBT-I and Mindfulness: Evidence-Based Approaches to Sleep Better